whytekieran/Data-Representation-Project/README.md

 ## _**Handling the URLs**_
 Much of the Javascript that we write to handle these URLs is written with a library in Javascript we call JQuery.
 JQuery is sometimes donated by using the $ sign.
 JQuery contains functions which allow us to work with a URL.
-Here is a general example.
+Here is a general example using the JQuery get() method to retrieve data in a URL.

 ```javascript
  var url = "urlWithSomething/file/someData";